 We agreed that we wanted to be “good humans who made good choices.”
 The children needed to have this mantra as their North Star too.
 I don’t think we would have had that conversation if we were just making a to-do list of family activities meant to bring us closer together.

-“Be a loving family” was our starting point, and even though that felt “right,” the next question was how could we go about achieving it?
+“Be a loving family” was our starting point, and even though that felt “right,” the next question was: How could we go about achieving it?
 How could we get input on what a healthy family looks like when two members are just learning to speak?
-How could we tell when our family achieved our goals when some objectives wouldn’t be realized until decades from now?
-Should we measure love and respectfulness by how often we touch the children?
-If one of the children - or the adults - had a difficult day and needed alone time would that count as missing a target?
+How could we tell when our family achieved our goals when some Objectives wouldn’t be realized until decades from now?
+Should we measure love and respectfulness by how often we bonded with the children?
+If one of the children — or the adults — had a difficult day and needed alone time, would that count as missing a target?
 Could we write KRs that focused on hugs per day?
 Even if so, what would that actually measure?

 Making family goal setting work for everyone